-What Content Link Manager Can Do For You
+What ShoeMoney Content Link Manager Can Do For You

-After you have selected which articles you want modified, you are shown a summary of the changes you just made.
-It informs of the number of articles that were modified, number of links that were added and whether the links were had the nofollow tag attached to them.
+After you have selected which articles you want to be modified, you are shown a summary of the changes you just made.
+It informs of the number of articles that were modified, the number of links that were added, and whether the links had the nofollow tag attached to them.

 It also shows you the article before and after the changes were made and there is a link to the version which is currently live on your website.
 You can easily undo any changes you made by using the undo link.